FIN History

 In 2009, it was noticed that many of infrastructure installations were not being efficiently used or not being used at all, because of a variety of reasons ranging from: (A) a lack of awareness, a lack of skills, a lack of motivation – on the part of the villagers; (B) faulty construction on the part of the project implementers; and (C) a lack of a local agency in the village which could maintain and repair the installations.
 In fact, there are no organizations that maintain and repair installations put in by charities and/or development agencies in most villages.
 Thus, from 2009 to 2012, Shyama and her sole staff member Mr.Paranjothi repaired whatever they could.
 Thereafter, it has undergone several transformations engendered by its learning as well as its societal impact.

-research, offers teaching modules and organizes events – for other societal stakeholders such as public agencies, NGOs, firms, CSR foundations and civil society.
+Thus today FIN is a teaching and research lab, with two divisions: The living rural lab in Kameswaram village creating frugal pro-poor eco innovations and testing them locally and the Centre for Circular Economy.
+Both divisions also undertake research, offer internships and teaching modules and organize events – for other societal stakeholders such as public agencies, NGOs, firms, CSR foundations and civil society.
 The focus is always on the WASH variables: Waste management, water, sanitation, hygiene, hygiene behaviour and their transformation into economic and social value.